Department website: https://mediaandcommunications.wvu.edu

 - Ashton Marra - M.S.
 (West Virginia University)

-Visual and Multimedia Journalism - Catherine Mezera - M.S.J.
+Journalism and Media - Catherine Mezera - M.S.J.
 (West Virginia University)

 Assistant Professors